matteosal/ac6-advanced-garage/README.md

 # Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Execute `npm start` to run locally.
+Execute `npm install` to install the dependencies and `npm start` to run locally.